instadeepai/Mava/README.md

 ```

 We have tested `mava` on Python 3.7, 3.8 and 3.9.
 Note that because the installation of JAX differs depending on your hardware accelerator,
 we advise users to explicitly install the correct JAX version (see the [official installation guide](https://github.com/google/jax#installation)).
-For more in-depth instalations guides including Docker builds and virtual environments, please see our [detailed installation guide](OPTIONAL_INSTALL.md).
+For more in-depth instalations guides including Docker builds and virtual environments, please see our [detailed installation guide](DETAILED_INSTALL.md).

 ## Quickstart ⚡

 We have a [Quickstart notebook][quickstart] that can be used to quickly create and train your first Multi-Agent System.
-For more information on how to use Mava, please view our [usage section](#usage).
-Finally, for more on Mava's implementation details, please visit our [documentation].
+For more on Mava's implementation details, please visit our [documentation].

 ## Contributing 🤝